A month at a time: The Road to Japan (with live updates)

 So even If I get my COE, as of right now, if the fuel doesn't start flowing again very soon, not only might we be stuck in New Zealand potentially months longer, but that means my 3 month validity period for the COE might lapse and we start the whole process again, and stuck in NZ for even longer.
 Sigh.

-And to top it off, instead of interest rates coming down they'll go back up, and the economy is slowing down even more thanks to the war and associated inflation, which means we will have a much harder time getting a decent amount when selling our House.
+To top it off, instead of interest rates coming down they'll go back up, and the economy is slowing down even more thanks to the war and associated inflation, which means we will have a much harder time getting a decent amount when selling our House.
 We have decided to not list it until we have vacated and we will just have to be patient.
 We moved the mortgage to interest-only to reduce the cost and are budgeting to cover those costs for up to 6 months, in the hope the house can sell for at least the lowest of our expectations.

 Post a Comment